ekrich/sjavatime/CONTRIBUTING.md

 ## Very important notice

-`scalajs-java-time` contains a reimplementation of part of the JDK in Scala.js itself.
+`sjavatime` contains a reimplementation of part of the JDK in Scala.

 ***To contribute to this code, it is strictly forbidden to even look at the source code of the Oracle JDK or OpenJDK!***